spitbol/x64/docs/minimal.md

 eof character.)

 ```
-       (xr)                  pointer to 258 char buffer (scblk pointer)
+       (XR)                  pointer to 258 char buffer (scblk pointer)
-       jsr  sysri            call to read line from terminal
+       JSR  sysri            call to read line from terminal
-       ppm  loc              end of file return
+       PPM  loc              end of file return
-       (wa,wb,wc)            may be destroyed
+       (WA,WB,WC)            may be destroyed
 ```

-<h5> *sysrw* -- rewind file</h5>
+###  SYSRW -- rewind file

-*sysrw* is used to rewind a file i.e. reposition the file at the start before the first record. the file should be closed and the next read or write call will open the file at the start.
+SYSRW is used to rewind a file i.e. reposition the file at the start before the first record. the file should be closed and the next read or write call will open the file at the start.

 ```
-       (wa)                  pointer to fcblk or zero
+       (WA)                  pointer to FCBLK or zero
-       (xr)                  rewind arg scblk pointer)
+       (XR)                  rewind arg scblk pointer)
-       jsr  sysrw            call to rewind file
+       JSR  sysrw            call to rewind file
-       ppm loc return here if file does not exist
+       PPM loc return here if file does not exist
-       ppm loc return here if rewind not allowed ppm loc return here if i / o error
+       PPM loc return here if rewind not allowed PPM loc return here if i / o error
 ```

-<h5>*sysst* -- set file pointer</h5>
+### SYSST -- set file pointer

-*sysst* is called to change the position of a file pointer. this is accomplished in a system dependent manner, and thus the 2nd and 3rd arguments are passed unconverted.
+SYSST is called to change the position of a file pointer. this is accomplished in a system dependent manner, and thus the 2nd and 3rd arguments are passed unconverted.

 ```
-       (wa)                  fcblk pointer
+       (WA)                  FCBLK pointer
-       (wb)                  2nd argument
+       (WB)                  2nd argument
-       (wc)                  3rd argument
+       (WC)                  3rd argument
-       jsr  *sysst*            call to set file pointer
+       JSR  SYSST            call to set file pointer
-       ppm  loc              return here if invalid 2nd arg
+       PPM  loc              return here if invalid 2nd arg
-       ppm  loc              return here if invalid 3rd arg
+       PPM  loc              return here if invalid 3rd arg
-       ppm  loc              return here if file does not exist
+       PPM  loc              return here if file does not exist
-       ppm  loc              return here if set not allowed
+       PPM  loc              return here if set not allowed
-       ppm  loc              return here if i/o error
+       PPM  loc              return here if i/o error
 ```

-<h5>*systm* -- get execution time so far</h5>
+### SYSTM -- get execution time so far

-*systm* is used to obtain the amount of execution time used so far since SPITBOL was given control. the units are described as milliseconds in the SPITBOL output, but the exact meaning is system dependent. where appropriate, this value should relate to processor rather than clock timing values.
+SYSTM is used to obtain the amount of execution time used so far since SPITBOL was given control. the units are described as milliseconds in the SPITBOL output, but the exact meaning is system dependent. where appropriate, this value should relate to processor rather than clock timing values.

-If the symbol .ctmd is defined, the units are described as deciseconds (0.1 second).
+If the symbol `.ctm` is defined, the units are described as deciseconds (0.1 second).

 ```
-       jsr  systm            call to get timer value
+       JSR  systm            call to get timer value
-       (ia)                  time so far in milliseconds
+       (IA)                  time so far in milliseconds
                             (deciseconds if .ctmd defined)
 ```

-<h5> *systt* -- trace toggle</h5>
+###  SYSTT -- trace toggle

 Called by SPITBOL function trace() with no args to toggle the system trace switch.  this permits tracing of labels in SPITBOL code to be turned on or off.

 ```
-       jsr  systt            call to toggle trace switch
+       JSR  systt            call to toggle trace switch
 ```

-<h5>*sysul* -- unload external function</h5>
+### SYSUL -- unload external function

-*sysul* is used to unload a function previously loaded with a call to sysld.
+SYSUL is used to unload a function previously loaded with a call to SYSLD.

 ```
-       (xr)                  pointer to control block (efblk)
+       (XR)                  pointer to control block (efblk)
-       jsr  sysul            call to unload function
+       JSR  SYSUL            call to unload function
 ```

-The function cannot be called following a *sysul* call until another sysld call is made for the same function.
+The function cannot be called following a SYSUL call until another SYSLD call is made for the same function.

-The *efblk* contains the function code pointer and also a pointer to the vrblk containing the function name (see definitions and data structures section).
+The EFBLK contains the function code pointer and also a pointer to the vrblk containing the function name (see definitions and data structures section).

-<h5>*sysxi* -- exit to produce load module</h5></h5>
+### SYSXI -- exit to produce load module

-When *sysxi* is called, XL
-contains either a string pointer or zero.
+When SYSXI is called, XL contains either a string pointer or zero.
 In the former case, the string gives the character name of a program.
 The intention is that SPITBOL execution should be terminated forthwith and the named program loaded and executed.